-But then they went to the stratosphere, landing more big name gigs than I could’ve dreamt of.
+But then they went to the stratosphere, landing more big name gigs than I could’ve of imagined.

 Like my friend Jane Stewart who actually got into Pixar straight from school, where she’s still at today, and who’s also now an AM Mentor.